m4dz/talks/cozy-bootstrap-v3/index.md

 ## Publish it

-Now you may need to publish your app (or, at least, version it to prevent any lost on your codebase).
+Now you may need to publish your app (or, at least, version it to prevent any loss on your codebase).
 We'll configure the new repository for your app.
 Go to https://github.com/new to create a new app on Github (if not already done) and configure it:

 ```sh
 $ git remote add \